Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): Effective Contraction in the B uchi Excerpt

 To see that computability of the B\"uchi choice function is necessary, suppose a given contraction $\dotmin$ is computable, rational, and remains in the B\"uchi excerpt.
 By rationality, $\dotmin$ is an ECF induced by some choice function $\delta$.
 Then it is easy to see that $\dotmin = \dotmin[\gamma_\delta]$, for the B\"uchi choice function $\gamma_\delta$.
 And in fact, this B\"uchi choice function $\gamma_\delta$ can be computed: We can decide which case is applicable (again, by decidability of tautologies and membership in $\kb$), and the respective automata can be constructed.
 Of particular interest, in the third case, we can construct the automaton $A'$ as the difference of the automaton $A''$ supporting $\kb\dotmin\varphi$ (which is computable) and the automaton $A$ (cf.\ the proof of \cref{lem:choice-bcf}). \end{proof}

 In the following, we define a large class of computable B\"uchi choice functions.
-Recall from \cref{sec:contraction} that a choice function is an extra-logical mechanism that realises the epistemic preferences of an agent, which can be formalised as a preference relation on CCTs.
+As outlined in \cref{sec:contraction}, a choice function is an extra-logical mechanism that realises the epistemic preferences of an agent, which can be formalised as a preference relation on CCTs.
 Due to the tight connection between CCTs and ultimately periodic traces, we can equivalently formalise the epistemic preferences as a relation on ultimately periodic traces.
 To attain computability, we finitely represent such a (potentially infinite) relation on traces using a special kind of B\"uchi automata:

 \begin{toappendix} Towards computable, relational choice functions, we represent the epistemic preferences of an agent using a special kind of B\"uchi automata: \end{toappendix}